wrongkindofdoctor/swig/Doc/Manual/src/Fortran.md

 # Basic C/C++ features

-This section describes how C and C++ language features can generate Fortran wrapper code.
+This section describes the wrapper and proxy code generated by C and C++ language features.

 ## Functions

 Functions in C/C++ are *procedures* in Fortran.
 Their arguments correspond directly between the two languages: one argument in the C code requires one argument in the Fortran proxy.
-(An exception is that C arguments can be ignored by swig using the `%typemap(in, numinputs=0)` directive in SWIG.)
-A function in C/C++ with a `void` return value will construct a `subroutine` in Fortran, and a function returning anything else will yield a Fortran `function`.
+(Two exceptions are that C arguments can be ignored by swig using the `%typemap(in, numinputs=0)` directive in SWIG, and that SWIG supports multiple-argument typemaps.)
+A function in C/C++ with a `void` return value will translate to a `subroutine` in Fortran, and a function returning anything else will yield a Fortran `function`.

 Each function in SWIG has a unique "symbolic name" or *symname* bound to it.
-The *symname* must be compatible with C linkage, so namespaces, templates, and overloads are incorporated into the symname, but they are often just the same as the bare function name.
+The *symname* must be compatible with C linkage, and thus namespaces, templates, and overloads are incorporated into the symname, but a symname is often just the same as the bare function name.
 <!--
 For example, a function
 ```c++